jeannamatthews-classes/group-project-online-poker-site/README.md

 ## Usage

+You can use the website, or you can build the project yourself.

+#### Website

+The website will be at http://128.153.145.204:3000/ for as long as it's up.

+#### Building It

 Make sure to install the dependencies first: `npm install create-react-app cors express`

 To start the client (browser app): `REACT_APP_SERVER_IP=[server ip] npm start`